Skip to main content

 These variations will change how the data loader extracts input-target pairs, potentially influencing the LLM’s learning process.

-Batch Sizes and Overfitting
+Batch sizes and overfitting

 The provided code demonstrates using a batch size greater than 1.
 Note that the stride is increased to 5 (matching max_length + 1).
 This ensures we utilize the entire dataset without skipping any words and avoids overlap between batches.
 Overlap could lead to increased overfitting, where the model memorizes specific training examples instead of generalizing well.